rkumar/rbcurse/README.txt

 == SYNOPSIS:

 See lib/rbcurse/rwidgets.rb.
-For test programs, see test1, test2, testcombo etc in root folder.
+For test programs, see test1, test2, testcombo etc in examples folder.

 This depends only on "window" provided by ncurses.
 Does not use forms and fields.
 Minor changes and improvements may have happened to sample